TuneDropLab/nuance/README.md

 To set up Nuance on your local machine, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-repo/nuance.git`.
+1. **Clone the repository**: Use the command `git clone https://github.com/your-repo/nuance.git` to clone the repository to your local machine.

-2. Navigate to the project directory: `cd nuance`.
+2. **Navigate to the project directory**: Use the command `cd nuance` to navigate into the root directory of the project.

-3. Install dependencies: `flutter pub get`.
+3. **Install Flutter dependencies**: Run the command `flutter pub get` to fetch the necessary Flutter dependencies for the project.

+5. **Set up Spotify Developer Account**: Nuance uses Spotify's API for music recommendations.
+You'll need to create a Spotify Developer account, create a new application, and get the Client ID.
+Replace the `client_id` in the [`auth_provider.dart`](lib/providers/auth_provider.dart#L1-L50) file with your Spotify Client ID.

+6. **Run the application**: Connect your device or start your emulator, then run the command `flutter run` to start the application.

 ## Running the Application